-The Children's Health Insurance Program (CHIP) was authorized by the Kansas Legislature in 1998 and implemented in the state in 1999.
-CHIP was designed to be an extension of public coverage in order to serve children at higher income ranges than those traditionally served by Medicaid.
+CHIP was authorized by the Kansas Legislature in 1998 and implemented in 1999.
+CHIP was designed to be an extension of the public health programs to serve children at higher income ranges than traditionally served by Medicaid.
+Federal funding for CHIP expired in September 2017, but in January 2018 the U.S. Congress passed a six-year extension for the program.
+The extension provides CHIP with federal funding through 2023.8

-The Medicaid program in Kansas was administered at a county level until 1974, when the Kansas Department of Social and Rehabilitation Services (SRS) was created.
+The Medicaid program in Kansas was administered on a county level until 1974, when the Kansas Department of Social and Rehabilitation Services (SRS) was created.
 SRS acted as the single state Medicaid agency until 2005, when the Kansas Health Policy Authority (KHPA) was created.
 KHPA administered Medicaid and CHIP until Executive Reorganization Order No. 38 in 2011 transferred the program to the Kansas Department of Health and Environment (KDHE).

 Within KDHE, the Division of Health Care Finance (DHCF) administers Medicaid under federal guidelines and rules that ensure a minimum level of coverage for certain population groups.
 DHCF is responsible for establishing eligibility criteria, benefit packages, payment rates and program administration.
-The Kansas Department for Aging and Disability Services (KDADS) is responsible for management of Medicaid program services related to mental health, people with disabilities and seniors.
+The Kansas Department for Aging and Disability Services (KDADS) is responsible for management of Medicaid program services related to mental health, people with disabilities, and seniors.

-In November 2011, Kansas Governor Sam Brownback announced significant structural and operational changes to the Kansas Medicaid program.
-These changes created KanCare, and were designed to slow the growth of Medicaid costs and improve health outcomes by requiring nearly all Kansans in Medicaid and CHIP to enroll in private managed care plans.
+In November 2011, Kansas Governor Sam Brownback announced significant structural and operational changes in the Kansas Medicaid program.
+These changes created KanCare and were designed to slow the growth of Medicaid costs and improve health outcomes by requiring nearly all Kansans in Medicaid and CHIP to enroll in private managed care plans.